magnetenstad/marktree/README.md

 # marktree 🔖🌳

 marktree is a static site generator, using markdown.
+It works with GitHub pages out of the box.

 ## Get started
-Add marktree to an existing project
+Initialize a new marktree project with [create-marktree](https://github.com/magnetenstad/create-marktree) or add marktree to an existing project
 ```sh
 npm i marktree
 ```
-Or initialize a new project with [create-marktree](https://github.com/magnetenstad/create-marktree)